eugenebokhan/eugenebokhan.github.io/_posts/2021-07-19-swift-package-api-diff.md

 In order to simplify the work with the API digester, I created a small wrapper around it called [swift-package-api-diff](https://github.com/eugenebokhan/swift-package-api-diff).
 The wrapper also has two commands:

-- `api-changes-type` (default): get majority of api changes: breaking or non-breaking;
+- `api-changes-type` (default): get majority of API changes: breaking or non-breaking;
-- `api-changes-description`: get api changes description.
+- `api-changes-description`: get API changes description.

 Let's download and install it: